17 Natural experiments

 6. What causal inferences does Michels (2017) draw?
 What (if any) issues do you see with regard to these?

 7. Choose a paper that you have seen recently that uses empirical analysis of non-experimental data.
-(If you cannot choose such a paper, you could use Hopkins et al. (2018), which was a seminar paper recently at the University of Melbourne.)
-Looking at the abstract of the paper can you determine whether this paper seeks to draw causal inferences?
+(If you cannot choose such a paper, Hopkins et al. (2022) provide one option.)
+Looking at the abstract of the paper, can you determine whether this paper seeks to draw causal inferences?

 8. Choose what you think the authors regard to be the most important causal inference they draw (or would like to draw) in your chosen paper.
 Which table or tables provide the relevant empirical analyses?
 Sketch a rough causal diagram for this causal inference using either discussion in the paper or your own background knowledge to identify important variables.
 How credible do you find the reported causal inferences to be in light of your causal diagram?